 The Old Port is where you’ll find La Grande Roue, a massive Ferris wheel that boasts some of the best views from Old Montreal.
 Stroll along the quays and take in live music performances or visit Clock Tower beach if the weather behaves.
 This is also where you can see the Fireworks Festival every summer for free if you bring your own chair!

 Montreal Museum of Fine Art

-One of the largest museums in all of Canada can be found in Montreal, with the added bonus of entry being mostly free.
+While activities such as visiting the Dentistry Museum are some of the more unusual things to do in Montreal, a visit to the Montreal Museum of Fine Art is a great choice if you’re visiting Montreal on a budget.
+It is one of the largest museums in all of Canada and has the added bonus of entry being mostly free.
 The Montreal Museum of Fine Art is spread across 5 different pavillions all of which house different exhibits and artefacts.

 The main pavilion of the museum is free, and paid entry is only for special and visiting exhibits so it’s a great opportunity to see some of the incredible art and history from Montreal and around the World.

 Located in the historic Golden Square Mile of Sherbrooke street, and with tons of art installations along that street, you’ll have no trouble finding your way to its front doors either.
 Look out for the big red hearts and a giant stell bull which are two classic pieces that never fail to impress.

 YOU MAY ALSO LIKE: Free Things to do in Detroit Michigan